 UnderstandingremovetagsFilter: A Precision Removal Tool

-AnQi CMS providesremovetagsA filter that can accurately remove all the HTML tags specified in the content.This is particularly useful for maintaining the neatness and consistency of the page layout, or when certain tags (such as inappropriate tags entered by users) may disrupt the page structure.
+AnQi CMS providesremovetagsA filter that can accurately remove all specified HTML tags from the content.This is particularly useful for maintaining the neatness and consistency of the page layout, or when certain tags (such as inappropriate tags entered by users) may destroy the page structure.

 removetagsThe basic usage of a filter is: